Helpful Resources for Human Trafficking Victims

 The Salvation Army has been fighting human trafficking for over 150 years, providing survivors with shelter, safety, and long-term support.
 Operating in 134 countries, the organization offers comprehensive case management to address immediate needs such as food, clothing, emergency shelter, and long-term recovery, including medical care, legal aid, job training, and counseling.

 In 2023 alone, The Salvation Army assisted 9,146 trafficking survivors, offering care, crisis intervention, and peer support.
-Their advocacy programs and awareness campaigns work to prevent trafficking and improve survivor protections worldwide.
+Its advocacy programs and awareness campaigns work to prevent trafficking and improve survivor protections worldwide.

-For immediate assistance, visit their website and enter your zip code to locate the nearest Salvation Army shelter or support services.
+For immediate assistance, visit the website and enter your zip code to locate the nearest Salvation Army shelter or support services.
 Survivors can also call 1-800-725-2769 for more information.

 13. Thistle Farms